avdnowhere/universitylist/README.md

 ## Getting Started

-This application required Node.js and Node Package Manager (NPM) to be run.
+This project required Node.js and Node Package Manager (NPM) to be run.

 ### Prerequisites